 • Grease a 24 cm (10 inch) by 37 cm (15 inch) rectangular cake tin and line the bottom with baking paper.

-• In a medium bowl, using a fork, mix the 2 whole eggs, vanilla extract, honey, tahini and olive oil until smooth (use an electric whisk if desired).
+• In a medium bowl, using a fork, mix the honey, eggs, vanilla extract, tahini and olive oil until smooth (use an electric whisk if desired).

 • Use an electric whisk to beat the egg whites until stiff and set aside for a few minutes.

-• Using a spatula, spread the cake mixture evenly into the greased cake tin and bake for 10 to 13 min until the cake is golden, The cake will bake very quickly because it's thin.
+• Spread the cake mixture evenly into the greased cake tin.
+Bake for 10 to 13 min until the cake is golden, the cake will bake very quickly because it's thin.
 When inserted in the middle of the cake, a skewer should come out dry.
-If the batter feels a bit dry when it's time to transfer it into the cake tin and it seems difficult to spread it inside the tin, add 1 to 2 tablespoons of water to make the batter slightly more liquid.

 • When the cake is baked, leave it to cool completely and gently flip it to remove it from the baking tin.
 Make sure you wait until the temperature of the cake has cooled down before flipping it, otherwise you might damage it.

-• To assemble the cakes, use a 7 cm/3 inch biscuit cutter (or an emptied and cleaned can) to cut out cake circles.
+• To assemble, use a 7 cm/3 inch biscuit cutter (or an emptied and cleaned can) to cut out cake circles.
 Stack up the cakes, 3 layers each, with frosting in between and on top.
 Keep in the fridge.

 • Directions to melt the chocolate: Chop the chocolate.
 Place the chocolate and a few drops of water in a microwave-safe bowl stopping and stirring at 15 second intervals, until smooth and creamy.